Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Conclusions

 \section{Conclusions}

-This paper provides an approach to perform uncertainty quantification for large-scale hierarchical Bayesian inverse problems, where Metropolis-Hastings independence sampling within Gibbs is used to overcome the limitations of Markov chain Monte Carlo methods.
-We consider two proposal distributions, both of which are based on generalized Golub-Kahan methods.
-First, using a genGK based approach to form an approximation of the distribution, we are able to reuse the genGK matrices to efficiently draw samples by forming a low-rank approximation to the conditional covariance matrix.
-Second, for matrices where a low-rank approximation is not sufficient, we describe a preconditioned Lanczos based method to efficiently perform computations with the square-root of the conditional covariance to draw proposal samples.
+This paper provides an approach to perform \jmc{UQ} for large-scale hierarchical Bayesian inverse problems, where Metropolis-Hastings independence sampling within Gibbs is used to overcome the limitations of \jmc{MCMC} methods.
+We consider two proposal distributions, both of which are based on \jmc{genGK} methods.
+First, \jmc{we define a proposal distribution using a low-rank genGK approximation to the conditional covariance matrix, where we can reuse the genGK matrices to efficiently draw proposal samples.} Second, for matrices where a low-rank approximation is not sufficient, we describe a preconditioned Lanczos-based method to efficiently perform computations with the square-root of the conditional covariance to draw proposal samples.
 In addition to comparisons with existing approaches for small problems, we demonstrate the performance of these methods on a variety of large-scale inverse problems, including atmospheric models and dynamic tomography problems.
+Although it is known that Gibbs and Metropolis-Hastings within Gibbs sampling have potential drawbacks, few alternatives exist for efficient sampling for hierarchical large-scale inverse problems.
+The described approaches provide a computationally convenient approach for sampling, where \jmc{genGK} approximations can be used for proposal sampling.
+Future work includes further investigations, e.g., for scenarios with strong correlations and for other prior models, as well as incorporating further convergence diagnostics such as the multivariate version of the ESS.